 Regarding the relationship between the flooring and the grid for the columns, the idea has changed considerably: the old wide bands marking the axes of the grid weren’t aligned, as the geometric composition has been changed and the bands rotated 45 degrees.
 Now, the bands draw visitors’ eyes up towards the side façades as they walk along the centre aisle, opening up new perspectives that could otherwise go unnoticed and will help visitors experience the Temple as a true forest and not a plantation with rows of trees.
 The colour of these diagonal strips, in Himalayan granite (dark grey) only stands out a little against the Ituanas granite (light grey).
 The difference is subtle so as not to distract visitors’ attention from admiring Gaudí’s unique vaults.

 One last innovative touch in the flooring of the Basilica is that each of the intersections of this diagonal grid of 45º strips is a square of Brazil blue granite, the same stone used for the arrises on the tower of the Virgin Mary.
-The blue symbolises the water of life that nourishes the trees that make up the Temple forest, the same trees that flourish with colour outside, on top of the pediments on the windows.

 The process of replacing the provisional flooring with the final one is being done in phases to minimise its impact on visitors as much as possible.
 Currently, work is under way on the Passion side of the transept and, starting in January, work will begin on the next phase, which covers most of the central nave and a part of the back in the Glory/Passion corner.
 This new phase is expected to be complete by July 2018.